Humanizr/Humanizer/readme.md

 "man".ToQuantity(2) => "2 men"
 ```

-`ToQuantity` has smarts to figure out whether your input word is plural or singular and changes or leaves it depending on the input quantity:
+`ToQuantity` can figure out whether the input word is singular or plural and will singularize or pluralize as necessary:

 ```C#
 "men".ToQuantity(2) => "2 men"